tubemogul/puppet-aerospike/README.markdown

 ##### `system_uid`

-UID of the OS user to use.
+UID of the OS user to be used by the service.

 Default: `0`

 ##### `system_group`

-OS group where the service will be used in the service configuration This group will only be defined if not already defined somewhere else in your Puppet catalog.
+OS group that the service will use in the service configuration.
+This group will only be defined if not already defined somewhere else in your Puppet catalog.